The Old Presbyterian Church

 However, as with most religions, congregation numbers have diminished along with the industrial decline within the area.
 In recent years, the congregation declined to such numbers that they were unable to sustain the church and its costly upkeep and it fell into disrepair.
 Therefore a decision was made to sell the Church and its Manse.

-In 2012, the property was purchased and plans were developed supported by the Laois Partnership Group to convert it into a Hostel for tourists which are increasingly taking part in walking groups, taking advantage of the local Slieve Bloom Mountains.
+In 2012, the property was purchased and with the support of Laois Partnership Group, plans were developed to convert the buildings to provide Hostel facilities for visiting tourists taking part in walking groups or simply taking advantage of the local attractions including the nearby Slieve Bloom Mountains.

-In addition, there is a significant increase in visitors tracing their ancestral roots, some of which can trace their ancestors to the local workhouse.
+In addition, there is a significant increase in visitors tracing their ancestral roots in the local areas, some of which can trace their ancestors to the local workhouse in Mountmellick.